To learn how to get the most from a circular polariser

-Kit needed: D-SLR, Circular polariser
+Kit needed: D-SLR, circular polariser

-They are pretty much essential for landscape photography as they enable you to give skies extra punch, and help to reduce glare and reflections on shiny surfaces.
+They are pretty much essential for landscape photography as they enable you to give skies extra punch, and help to reduce glare and reflections from shiny surfaces.

 When light reflects off a non-metallic surface (such as water) it becomes partially polarised, and a polarising filter can be rotated so that it blocks this polarised light, but lets light waves travelling in other planes pass through.

 Similarly, some of the light from the sky is polarised, and filtering out this component of the light darkens the sky.
 Clouds are less affected, which is why they often look so white and fluffy against the darker blue sky.

-STEP BY STEP: Do the twist
+Step by step: Do the twist

 It can be tricky to predict how a polariser will affect a scene.
 Holding the filter up to the sky will allow you to preview the effect, but it’s far easier to see any effect by looking through your camera’s viewfinder as you rotate the filter when it is attached to the lens.

 Polariser filters are most effective if you shoot at 90 degrees to the sun.
 In other words, keep the sun to one side of you to get the bluest skies possible.
 Stay safe, though, by making sure you don't look directly at the sun through the viewfinder while searching for its position.

 One potential issue with circular polarisers is that they can cause vignetting (a darkening of the image corners), especially on wide-angles lenses at wide apertures.
 The obvious solution is to use a polariser with a slimmer frame, but generally speaking, the slimmer the frame, the more expensive the filter.

 Once your filter is in place and you’re standing at the right angle to the sun, you might think you’re all set to take the shot – but you can still boost the sky some more.
 Rotate the front ring of the filter to maximise the intensity of the polarising effect.